navapbc/template-infra/template-only-docs/set-up-cd.md

 nava-platform update --data is_dev_env_setup=true
 ```

-TODO still needed?
-1. Update the `role-to-assume` with the GitHub actions ARN.
+And update the `role-to-assume` with the GitHub actions ARN.